Todd 'Parney' Parnell stepping away from day-to-day role with Flying Squirrels

 "When Parney says he loves that life and he loves this game more than anyone, he's telling the truth," DiBella said.
 "That's what differentiates Parney."

 Parnell’s ambition to be different in his role as the leader of a minor league baseball franchise was exemplified during an episode while he was the general manager of the Altoona Curve.
-His gall bladder was removed and Parnell wanted to give it away as part of a game-night promotion.
+His gall bladder was removed, and he wanted to give it away as part of a game-night promotion.
 The plan was vetoed because of what Parnell referred to as “Hazmat stuff.”

-"It's going to be a part-time thing with me, but to still be involved in something that I love with people who I love, it's a great opportunity," said Parnell.
+"It's going to be a part-time thing with me, but to still be involved in something that I love with people who I love, it's a great opportunity," Parnell said.
 "This is the right time.
 It's really time for me to step aside and let other people do it.

 "I relish every single thing that's happened in 34 years of this business.
 I love this business of minor league baseball so, so much."